francoismichel/ssh3-spec/draft-michel-ssh3.md

 key authentication should be preferred to passwords.

-It is strongly recommended to deploy public TLS certificates on SSH3 servers in a similar way to classical HTTPS servers.
+It is strongly recommended to deploy public TLS certificates on SSH3 servers similarly to classical HTTPS servers.
 Using valid TLS certificates on the server allows their automatic verification on the client with no explicit user action required.
 Connecting an SSH3 client to a server with no valid certificate exposes the user to the same risk incurred by SSHv2